 Gesture drawing is a great skill when it comes to figure drawing.
 Instead of drawing every detail and focusing on every contour of the figure, gesture drawing makes you focus on movement.
 From 30 seconds to 3 minutes poses, gesture drawing makes you concentrate on the gesture of the pose.
 These aren’t rushed drawing without accuracy, but are quick, attentive observations.
 You can get a real sense of movement within these sketches, sometimes even more so than longer poses.

 But why should you practice your gesture drawings?
 From a plant, teacup, to mountain, gesture is found in everything, and no more so than figure drawing.
 You don’t want your drawings to look static and motionless, which gesture drawings help combat.
-It’s an important skill as you can build a large body of work in a reasonable amount of time, forces you to encounter your mistakes and fix them, and helps instil a sense of movement into your work.
+It’s an crucial fundamental as you can build a large body of work in a reasonable amount of time, forces you to encounter your mistakes and fix them, and helps instil a sense of movement into your work.
 I’ve found these videos really helpful in my pursuit of good gesture drawings.

 In these videos Proko talks about ‘CSI’ (not the well-known television series); where you use only ‘C’, ‘S’ and ‘I’ strokes to form your gesture drawings.
 This forces you to focus on the gesture, not the contours of the figure.

-A top-quality video is Steve Huston’s ‘How to Draw the Head / Face / Portrait’ master class on New Masters Academy.
+Another top-quality video is Steve Huston’s ‘How to Draw the Head / Face / Portrait’ master class on New Masters Academy.
 I just had to include this video even though it isn’t directly related to figure drawing.
 Steve Huston is a wonderful drawer, painter and teacher of the human figure, and this free video is over 3 hours long!
 Admittedly, this is a good tactic by New Masters Academy, as it entices you to purchase a course from them, but it’s a free resource which you should take advantage of.
 Like I mentioned previously, New Master Academy has great videos from life drawing poses, educational videos and free courses like this one.

 If you want to draw the head from any angle, I highly recommend you check this video out.
 It’s a great watch and you will learn from the very best – all for free!
 (You can thank me later!).

-I’ve only recently discovered ‘The Drawing Database’, but I’m so lucky I have!
+I’ve only recently discovered ‘The Drawing Database’, but I’m lucky I have!
 Marc’s Youtube channel has great quality content, with some videos lasting over 1:30hrs!
 Marc is a great teacher with remarkable drawing skills.
 It’s a very popular channel, and you can see why!

 Covering everything from anatomy instructional videos, looking at master’s work, to introducing you to the figure and how he likes to work, this is a great channel that I highly recommend.